-First Aid stations are located in the Royal Plaza Building, next to Silver Lake Lodge; adjacent to the Snow Park Lodge, near the Burns chairlift; and in the Empire Canyon Lodge.
-Please call 435-645-6800 for assistance.
+First Aid stations are located in the Royal Plaza Building, behind Silver Lake Lodge; adjacent to the Snow Park Lodge, near the Burns chairlift; and in the Empire Canyon Lodge.
+Please call 435-645-6804 for assistance.

 The following activities, SLEDDING, UPHILL TRAVEL, CROSS-COUNTRY SKIING, SNOWBOARDING, SNOWMOBILING, AND HIKING ARE NOT PERMITTED AT DEER VALLEY AT ANY TIME OF THE DAY OR NIGHT DURING THE SKI SEASON.

 Our grooming and snowmaking operations are conducted during off-hours.
 By their presence on the slopes during these operations, unauthorized persons are exposing themselves to extreme hazards.
 In addition to the dangers posed by the highly pressurized snowmaking equipment, our snowcats and snowmobiles continually traverse the slopes during the grooming process.
 Aside from the hazards involved, Utah law and local ordinances make the entry on the ski area outside of normal business hours a trespass.